Abelian Surfaces over totally real fields are Potentially Modular: Potential modularity of abelian surfaces

 \end{lem} \begin{proof}By Lemma~\ref{lem: existence of good primes}, a density one subset of the set of rational primes which split completely in~$F$ are good primes.
 Let~$p$ be any good prime for~$A$; then, for each place $v|p$ of~$F$, $\rho_{A,p}|_{G_{F_v}}$ has $p$-distinguished weight~$2$ ordinary reduction, and in particular the eigenvalues of the crystalline Frobenius~$\Frob_v$ on~$T_pA$ are distinct.
 Consequently, for all but finitely many rational primes~$q$ of good reduction for~$A$, $\rhobar_{A,q}(\Frob_v)$ has distinct eigenvalues for all places~$v|p$. \end{proof}

-If~$q$ is a good prime for an abelian surface~$A/F$, then for each place~$w|q$ of~$F$ we may write Then we write \begin{lem} Let $A/F$ be an abelian surface over a totally real field, and let~$p$, $q$ be primes as in Lemma~\ref{lem: existence of auxiliary prime q}.
+If~$q$ is a good prime for an abelian surface~$A/F$, then for each place~$w|q$ of~$F$ we may write Then we write When reading the proofs of the following two results, it may be helpful to recall that our convention is that the representation~$\rhobar_{A,p}$ is the dual of~$A[p]$; this accounts for the various duals occurring in the proofs. \begin{lem} Let $A/F$ be an abelian surface over a totally real field, and let~$p$, $q$ be primes as in Lemma~\ref{lem: existence of auxiliary prime q}.
 Fix a totally real quadratic extension $F_1/F$ in which~$p$ and~$q$ split completely, and which is linearly disjoint from the kernels of the actions of~$G_F$ on~$A[p]$ and~$A[q]$.

 Then there is a finite Galois extension of totally real fields~$F'/F$, and a representation $\rbar_q:G_{F'F_1}\to\GL_2(\Fq)$, with the following properties: \begin{enumerate} \item $p$ and~$q$ both split completely in~$F'$. \item $F'/F$ is linearly disjoint from~$F_1/F$ and from the kernels of the actions of~$G_F$ on~$A[p]$ and~$A[q]$. \item $\det\rbar_q=\varepsilonbar^{-1}$. \item $\rbar_q(G_{F'F_1})=\GL_2(\Fq)$, and the projective image of~$\rbar_q$ is not equal to its conjugate under~$\Gal(F'F_1/F')$.\item Set $\rhobar_q:=\Ind_{G_{F'F_1}}^{G_{F'}}\rbar_q:G_{F'}\to\GSp_4(\Fq)$ with similitude factor~$\varepsilonbar^{-1}$.
 Then \begin{itemize} \item for any place~$w|q$ of~$F$ and any place~$w'|w$ of~$F'$, $\rhobar_q|_{G_{F'_{w'}}}\cong (\rhobar_{A,q}|_{G_{F_w}})^\semis$, and \item for any place~$v|p$ of~$F$ and any place~$v'|v$ of~$F'$, $\rhobar_q|_{G_{F'_{v'}}}\cong \rhobar_{A,q}|_{G_{F_v}}.$ \end{itemize} \item The representation~$\rhobar_q$ is vast and tidy. \end{enumerate}